🎭

 🍇Vineyards and Sources

-Bonny Doon's vineyard sourcing has evolved substantially over four decades.
-Early bottlings drew fruit from the Santa Cruz Mountains and Northern California Rhône-variety growers; later sourcing expanded to Central Coast growers (including Bien Nacido for select bottlings).
-Le Cigare Volant fruit has historically come from a small constellation of California Rhône-variety growers, including Bien Nacido in Santa Maria Valley and Beeswax Vineyard in San Benito County.
-The current estate focus is increasingly on Popelouchum, Grahm's 280-acre biodynamic property near San Juan Bautista in San Benito County.
-Popelouchum is planted to a comprehensive selection of Mediterranean and unusual varieties - including Albariño, Falanghina, Picpoul, Rolle, Cesanese, Cinsault, and many others - and is also the site of Grahm's grape-breeding crosses aimed at producing 10,000 new climate-adapted varieties over coming decades.
+Bonny Doon's vineyard sourcing has evolved substantially across four decades.
+Early bottlings drew fruit from the Santa Cruz Mountains and Northern California Rhône-variety growers; later sourcing expanded to Central Coast growers.
+Le Cigare Volant fruit has historically come from a constellation of California Rhône-variety growers including Bien Nacido in Santa Maria Valley.
+Old Telegram has been sourced since 1986 from old Mourvèdre vines in the Oakley/Antioch area east of San Francisco Bay.
+Popelouchum, Grahm's separate 410-acre biodynamic property near San Juan Bautista in San Benito County (purchased 2011, with roughly 80 plantable acres), is planted to a comprehensive selection of Mediterranean and unusual varieties including Albariño, Falanghina, Picpoul, Rolle, Cesanese, Cinsault, and many others.
+Popelouchum is also the site of Grahm's grape-breeding crosses aimed at producing 10,000 new climate-adapted varieties over coming decades.

-• Sourcing has evolved from Santa Cruz Mountains origins to broader Central Coast Rhône-variety growers including Bien Nacido (Santa Maria Valley) and Beeswax (San Benito)
+• Sourcing evolved from Santa Cruz Mountains origins to broader Central Coast Rhône-variety growers including Bien Nacido (Santa Maria Valley)

-• Popelouchum plantings: Albariño, Falanghina, Picpoul, Rolle, Cesanese, Cinsault, and many others; site of Grahm's grape-breeding crosses
+• Popelouchum plantings: Albariño, Falanghina, Picpoul, Rolle, Cesanese, Cinsault, and many others; site of grape-breeding crosses

 Wines to Try